carlbordum/datatyping/docs/source/index.rst

 datatyping
 ==========

-datatyping is a Python library, that can verify whether data is well-formed.
+``datatyping`` is a Python library that can verify whether data matches the expected type format.

-This makes datatyping useful for stuff that is currently hard in Python such as documenting incoming data or testing outgoing data.
+This makes it useful for stuff that is currently hard in Python such as documenting incoming data or testing outgoing data.

 .. code-block:: python